Albaware/AlbaSploit/README.md

 Disable your anti-virus/firewall if you can't download!
 Due to the nature of exploits(Obfuscation, game manipulation, etc), they're falsely marked as viruses/malware.

 This is completely safe; run it in a sandbox or a VM if you don't trust me.

+# Reviews

+If you want your video of the executor displayed here please let me know on discord!
+(Mitlit#0001)

+# Credits

+This executor uses the WRDAPI, But was designed by Albaware.

 # License
 Copyright (c) ThatAlbaPerson.
 All Rights Reserved.